novacrazy/fast_polynomial/README.md

 Using `poly_array` can be significantly more performant for fixed-degree polynomials.
 In optimized builds, the monomorphized codegen will be nearly ideal and avoid unnecessary branching.

-However, should you need to evaluate multiple polynomials with the same X value, the `polynomials` module exists to provide direct fixed-degree functions that allow the reuse of powers of X up to degree-15.
+Should you need to evaluate multiple polynomials with the same X value, the `polynomials` module exists to provide direct fixed-degree functions that allow the reuse of powers of X up to degree-15.

 ## Cargo Features

-The `std` (default) and `libm` crate features are passed through to `num-traits`.
+The `std` and `libm` crate features are passed through to `num-traits` for a suitable `MulAdd` implementation. `std` will override `libm` if both are enabled.